sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 - The ICMP redirect packet might get *lost* (SLB MUX will resend it when next packet arrives on the SLB MUX and still uses VIP) *or possibly duplicated* (multiple packets that have VIP might arrive on SLB MUX, and SLB MUX may send ICMP redirect for all the packets that it receives as still using VIP).

+**Expected Behavior:**

+- NSG evaluation is skipped for the ICMP redirect packets.

+- ICMP Redirect packets are always GRE Encapped

+- SAI to expose a Global config where control plane can configure the GRE Keys expected in the encap of the icmp packet.

+- The platform uses GRE Key 253 (0xfd) for PublicIP, PublicLB scenarios, and 254 (0xfe) for ServiceEndpoints, PrivateEndpoint and Internal Loadbalancer scenario.

+- By having these keys specified in the global config control plane can use the config as a knob to enable/disable honoring the fastpath icmp redirect packet.

 ## Packet transformation

 ![packet-transform](images/packet-transform.png)